 Día de los Muertos, or Day of the Dead, is a Mexican tradition that has taken hold in the United States.

 Different interpretations of it are celebrated in schools, bars, museums and restaurants.
-Learn about 8 ways to celebrate Day of the Dead in Charlotte.

 For an authentic Day of the Dead experience, visit Pura Vida Worldly Art, 3202a N. Davidson Street, in NoDa.
 Pura Vida is a shop that features both local art and handmade, fair trade items from around the globe.